 The aim of this section therefore is to highlight some common misconceptions and provide articles on some overlooked aspects of First World War aviation.

+Early aircraft markings.
 Operations in Egypt, Palestine, Africa, Mesopotamia and Salonika.
 The flights to Egypt in 1919 to establish the International Air Routes.